elManto/elmanto.github.io/posts/llvm_for_security_3_4.md

 AddressSanitizer is a memory errors detector that works essentially in two steps.
 At compile-time instrumentation is injected and at runtime the actual checks are performed for each type of memory access (stack, heap, ..).
 For our implementation we'll focus on heap-related vulnerabilities.
 In particular, our tool will be able to detect heap-based buffer overflows (or underflows) and use-after-free vulns.
 Also, for laziness, I didn't implement an instrumentation logic to catch overflow/use-after-free issues originated inside libc APIs like memcpy, strcpy, etc. The point is that we'll see how to instrument several points in the IR and after learning that, instrumenting other APIs will be just a matter of writing more code.

 In the follow up I assume that you already have a basic understanding of how ASAN works.
+Refer to [this](https://github.com/elManto/LLVMPassesForSecurity/tree/main/src/MySanitizer) for the full code.

 ### Our implementation